ElectricalGang

 The types of Bimetallic Thermometer are as follows:

-Sr.No Types of Bimetallic Thermometer
+Sr.No Types of Bimetallic Thermometers

 #1.
 Spiral Strip Type Bimetallic Thermometer